First Bowel Movement After C-Section: What to Expect and How to Help

 Emotional Support During Recovery

-- Join support groups: Engaging with other new mothers can provide a sense of community and shared experiences, making you feel less isolated.
+2. Join support groups: Connecting with other new mothers who’ve had C-sections can provide community and perspective.

 Frequently Asked Questions